Restorative Dental Services

 Using dental technology, our dentists can create and place porcelain dental crowns and bridges in a single dental appointment to help restore your smile.
 No impressions, no temporaries - just tooth-coloured, metal-free restorations in a single visit.

 At Wembley Dental Clinic, we use composite (tooth-coloured) fillings to fill a cavity or repair tooth damage, such as a crack.
-Composite fillings can withstand moderate pressure from the constant stress of chewing, and can be used on front and back teeth.
+Composite fillings can typically withstand moderate pressure from the constant stress of chewing, and can be used on front and back teeth.

 Periodontal (Gum) Therapy

 Gum disease is an infection of the tissues of the mouth, including the gums, gingiva, alveolar bone, cementum, and periodontal ligament.
-When caught in the early stages, your dentist will recommend preventive therapy.
+When caught in the early stages, your dentist will usually recommend preventive therapy.
 Otherwise treatment methods will depend on the type and severity of the disease.

 Inlays & Onlays